Child Performance Licensing

 Forms are needed to exchange information, to clarify the risks to the child and the actions to mitigate them, and to evidence child and parental consent, and local authorities need to have an audit trail for the decisions they make.
 The most important aspect of the licensing system, however, is the consideration of the child’s well-being and the steps taken to ensure it.
 The licensing process is a safeguarding measure and should not be viewed only as a paper exercise.

 Responsibility for issuing licenses for children in performances lies with the Local Authority.
-In Wirral this sits with the Education Social Welfare (ESW) team and they should be contacted in the first instanced when an application is being made.
-The ESW team can be contacted on 0151 666 3486.
+In Wirral this sits with the Attendance Service, who should be contacted in the first instance when an application is being made: [email protected]